From the planar limit to M-theory

+From our observation (especially evidence 3), it is natural to expect that the planar dominance in the gauge theory side is one of the important ingredients for the classical description on the gravity side.
+It is interesting to understand emergent spacetime in gauge-gravity dualities from this viewpoint.

-The authors would like to thank G.~Ishiki, S.~Iso, D.~Jafferis, A.~Karch, H.~Kawai, R.~Loganayagam, T.~Okada, J.~Penedones, H.~Shimada, S.~Shimasaki, S.~Terashima, H.~Vairinhos and L.~Yaffe for stimulating discussions and comments.
+\paragraph*{Acknowledgement.---} The authors would like to thank G.~Ishiki, S.~Iso, D.~Jafferis, A.~Karch, H.~Kawai, R.~Loganayagam, T.~Okada, J.~Penedones, H.~Shimada, S.~Shimasaki, S.~Terashima, H.~Vairinhos and L.~Yaffe for stimulating discussions and comments.
 T.~A. and M.~F. are in part supported by JSPS Postdoctoral Fellowship for Research Abroad.
-T.~A. is also grateful to Center for the Fundamental Laws of Nature at Harvard University for support.
-M.~H. would like to thank University of Washington and University of Porto for warm hospitality during his stay.
+T.~A. is also grateful to the Center for the Fundamental Laws of Nature at Harvard University for support.
+M.~H. thanks the University of Washington and the University of Porto for warm hospitality during his stay.